paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 It is also possible to combine both applications, e.g. in the context of Reliability Based Design Optimization {cite:t}`method-19970017405`, {cite:t}`method-design-space-decomposition`.

-The focus of the following discussion will be on the application of Physics of Failure models in the context of reliability prediction.
+The focus of the following discussion will be on the application of {term}`Physics of Failure <Physics of failure>` models in the context of reliability prediction.
 It should be noted that the mathematical models used to describe the {term}`failure mechanism <Failure mechanism>` process may be the same as the ones used for design; it is the quantification of uncertainties that makes the difference.

-Thus, a sound Physics of Failure method requires a combination of physical laws describing mathematically the relevant {term}`failure mechanisms <Failure mechanism>` with probabilistic models that account for variability and uncertainty in the manufacturing of items and their use (e.g. the distribution laws used in the Stress Strength method).
+Thus, a sound {term}`Physics of Failure <Physics of failure>` method requires a combination of physical laws describing mathematically the relevant {term}`failure mechanisms <Failure mechanism>` with probabilistic models that account for variability and uncertainty in the manufacturing of items and their use (e.g. the distribution laws used in the Stress Strength method).
 Statistical observations can be used for this task, and often are the preferred input for the required probabilistic modelling.
-Nevertheless, in the frame of this handbook, an approach is classified as "pure" Physics of Failure as long as no reliability data is used for the quantification (see {numref}`method_figure6_1`).
+Nevertheless, in the frame of this handbook, an approach is classified as "pure" {term}`Physics of Failure <Physics of failure>` as long as no reliability data is used for the quantification (see {numref}`method_figure6_1`).

-An important prerequisite for the successful use of Physics of Failure methods is that the physical process leading to failure needs to be well understood and the uncertainty quantification has to account for the relevant {term}`failure root causes <Failure root cause>`.
-This can be rather straightforward in some cases, e.g. for the modelling of wear-out failures, but may be a challenge in other applications.
+An important prerequisite for the successful use of {term}`Physics of Failure <Physics of failure>` methods is that the physical process leading to failure needs to be well understood and the uncertainty quantification has to account for the relevant {term}`failure root causes <Failure root cause>`.
+This can be rather straightforward in some cases, e.g. for the modelling of {term}`wear-out failures <Wear-out failure>`, but may be a challenge in other applications.
 In particular the consideration of random failures with a pure physics-based approach is certainly more difficult due to the fact that (by definition) the root cause of these failures is not known.
-To overcome this limitation, some existing methodologies (e.g. {cite:t}`method-UTE-C80-811` for {term}`EEE parts <EEE part>`, {cite:t}`method-NSWC-11` ) combine Physics of Failure considerations with field return data to derive pertinent models that can be used for a wide range of applications.
-Note that such "combined" approaches, making use of both Physics of Failure and reliability data, are discussed separately in {numref}`method_6_6`.
+To overcome this limitation, some existing methodologies (e.g. {cite:t}`method-UTE-C80-811` for {term}`EEE parts <EEE part>`, {cite:t}`method-NSWC-11` ) combine {term}`Physics of Failure <Physics of failure>` considerations with field return data to derive pertinent models that can be used for a wide range of applications.
+Note that such "combined" approaches, making use of both {term}`Physics of Failure <Physics of failure>` and reliability data, are discussed separately in {numref}`method_6_6`.

-The following subsections provide guidance on the use of "pure" Physics of Failure reliability prediction methods, with some more details on the class of structural reliability methods provided in {numref}`method_6_5_4`.
-A rather simple application of structural reliability methods is for the analysis of structures using the well-known stress-strength approach (see {numref}`sec_mech_handbook` for details).
-However, the mathematical methods are well applicable to any Physics of Failure reliability prediction problem, not only for structures and including much more complex model formulations.
+The following subsections provide guidance on the use of "pure" {term}`Physics of Failure <Physics of failure>` reliability prediction methods, with some more details on the class of {term}`structural reliability methods <Structural reliability method>` provided in {numref}`method_6_5_4`.
+A rather simple application of {term}`structural reliability methods <Structural reliability method>` is for the analysis of structures using the well-known stress-strength approach (see {numref}`sec_mech_handbook` for details).
+However, the mathematical methods are well applicable to any {term}`Physics of Failure <Physics of failure>` reliability prediction problem, not only for structures and including much more complex model formulations.

 (method_6_5_1)=
 ### Failure mechanisms identification and modelling

-Applying the Physics of Failure approach first requires the understanding of the {term}`failure mechanisms <Failure mechanism>` contributing to the predominant failure modes for an item.
+Applying the {term}`Physics of Failure <Physics of failure>` approach first requires the understanding of the {term}`failure mechanisms <Failure mechanism>` contributing to the predominant failure modes for an item.
 Possible ways to initiate a {term}`failure mechanism <Failure mechanism>` analysis can be based on the following pieces of information:

 -   Engineering analysis and judgment from design and reliability experts